luci/recipes-py/README.recipes.md

 Args:
 * builder (str): name of the destination builder.
-* project (str|INHERIT): project containing the destinaiton builder.
+* project (str|INHERIT): project containing the destination builder.
   Defaults to the project of the current build.
 * bucket (str|INHERIT): bucket containing the destination builder.
   Defaults to the bucket of the current build.